-I was involved as an organizer and founder of a couple political justice groups on and off campus during my undergrad.
+I was involved as an organizer and founder of a few political justice groups on and off campus for several years.
 You may read one of my political speeches written from that time posted on Sons of Malcolm.
 I began freelance writing as a news contributor for an alternative, student-run campus newspaper called YU FREE PRESS in 2010.
-As a grassroots organizer with Afghans for Peace, I also co-wrote anti-war articles for major alternative news outlets.
-I currently do my anti-war advocacy through a group that I co-created in 2012 called Afghans United for Justice after Afghans for Peace was dissolved due to internal conflicts.
+As a grassroots organizer for Afghans for Peace and co-founder of Afghans United for Justice, I co-wrote anti-war articles for major alternative news outlets.

 I have co-written two press releases for Ricochet and Rabble addressing racism and sexism against anti-war Muslim women activists in Toronto news media.
 I also contributed news articles in 2015 to the alternative news site MediaBlackOut-USA.
 I began self-publishing my poetry collections in 2013 through CreateSpace.
 My poems have been re-posted by MediaBlackOut-USA and I was one of the women honoured by Dream Defenders annual Women History Month in 2015.